2011 Indiana vs. Kentucky men's basketball game: Impact on Indiana basketball

 Sanburn also characterized Watford's game-winner and the court-storming that followed as "a collective and spontaneous surge of relief" following the seasons after the firing of Bob Knight.

 College Magazine also credited this game as a reason behind a "resurgence" of Indiana Hoosiers basketball.

 The Hoosiers returned to the NCAA Tournament in March of 2012, making it to the Sweet Sixteen.
 They then went to the Sweet Sixteen again in 2013 before failing to make it past the Second Round in the rest of Crean's tenure as head coach before being fired in 2017.

 Rematch in 2012 NCAA Tournament

 Indiana and Kentucky met again in the Sweet 16 round of the 2012 NCAA Tournament on March 23 in Atlanta.
 Kentucky won 102–90 and would eventually win their eighth NCAA championship.

 Future of series

-This game remains the final regular season men's basketball matchup between Indiana and Kentucky, after Crean and Calipari could not reach an agreement on game venues.
+This game was the final regular season men's basketball matchup between Indiana and Kentucky for 14 years after Crean and Calipari could not reach an agreement on game venues.
 Indiana wanted to continue playing the series on a home-and-home basis rotating between the two schools' campuses, while Kentucky wanted to play on a neutral court at Lucas Oil Stadium in Indianapolis.
-The rivalry resumed after Calipari's announcement.
+The rivalry resumed in 2025 after Calipari's departure from Kentucky.